 Practice and Review for the Math Placement Assessment

-1. To review and practice for the courses:
+1. To review and practice to place out of the courses:

 - Math 051 Basic Mathematics